-Photos: Seahawks take on Giants at Lumen Field
+Photos: Seahawks take one on the chin in home loss to Giants

 - UW suspended basketball player Nahziah Carter after upholding sexual assault allegations

+- Report card: Bob Condotta grades the Seahawks’ Week 13 loss to the New York Giants

+- Russell Wilson and the Seahawks offense suffer an identity crisis vs. Giants: 'It was one of those days'

-- Huskies GameCenter: Live updates, highlights, how to watch, stream UW-Stanford
+- Seahawks-Giants GameCenter: Live updates, highlights, how to watch, stream

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.